-GNOME is a free and open-source desktop environment for Unix-like and Linux operating systems.
+GNOME is a free and open-source desktop environment for Linux and other Unix-like operating systems.
 Companies, volunteers, professionals, and non-profits across the world develop the code, and GNOME Foundation which is a non-profit organization maintains it.

 Most Linux Distros like Fedora, Debian, Ubuntu, and others have GNOME as a default environment.
 Started with GNOME 1 in 1997 current version is 42.
 Your Linux Distro version may be an older one, you can always update and bring it to the latest.
 It is free to download and modify, even you can share the code with others.

 First, you should know the version of the gnome desktop environment installed.
 So, how to find the Gnome version?

 Let’s find it out.